 There are two types of shelf life information for cosmetics.
-If there is no date stamp on your product, but instead the symbol of an open jar with a number inside, this means the following: The product has a unopened shelf life of 30 months (this is what the EU Cosmetics Regulation states so before) and after starting the specified number of months.
+If your product doesn't have a date stamp, but instead an open jar symbol with a number inside, it means the following: the product has a shelf life of 30 months unopened (this is what the EU Cosmetics Regulation stipulates) and the stated number of months once opened .
 For example, if there is a 6 in the jar, you should use it up in 6 months.

-Variant two is a printed best before date with day, month and year like food.
+Variant two is a printed best before date with day, month and year as with food.
 In this case, that indicates the shelf life when closed.
 It is usually followed by an indication of how quickly it can be used up after opening.

 Alcohol in skin care

-For a cocktail evening with the girls, the Virgin Cocktail is perhaps more of an emergency solution for drivers.
-In cosmetics, however, the alcohol-free version is always the first choice.
-Because - that's no secret - alcohol has a drying effect.
+At a cocktail evening with the girls, the Virgin Cocktail is perhaps more of an emergency solution for drivers.
+In cosmetics, however, the alcohol-free variant is always the first choice.
+Because - it's no secret - alcohol has a drying effect.

-We have to make a brief distinction here: There are greasy alcohols that have a caring effect and alcohols that evaporate quickly and thus dry out.
-They are used as preservatives because they effectively kill germs.
+We have to make a brief distinction: There are greasy alcohols that have a caring effect and alcohols that evaporate quickly and dry out as a result.
+These are the very ones used as preservatives because they are effective at killing germs.

-Why is alcohol so popular in natural cosmetics?
+Why is alcohol so popular in natural cosmetics anyway?